leebyron/testcheck-js/docs/API.md

 Creates a *ValueGenerator* which will always generate the provided value.

-This is used very rarely since almost everywhere a *ValueGenerator* can be accepted, a regular value can be accepted as well, which implicitly is converted to a *ValueGenerator* using `gen.return()`.
-However you may wish to use `gen.return()` directly to either be explicit, or resolve an ambiguity.
+This is used rarely since almost everywhere a *ValueGenerator* can be accepted, a regular value can be accepted as well.
+However regular values provided in those cases will be *copied*.
+You may wish to use `gen.return()` if you explicitly want a reference to a value rather than a deep copy of that value.

 ```js
 const alwaysBlue = gen.return('blue');